comit-network/RFCs/RFC-001-BAM.md

 2. A value: The actual value that is associated with the header

     Every header MUST have a value.
-A header's value determines, what the `parameters` look like.
+A header's value determines the parameters.

 3. Parameters